 Meanwhile in London

 Meanwhile, in London, Isma goes to the Home Secretary to ask for permission to go to Pakistan without jeopardizing her British citizenship.
 They have a civil conversation and in the end, he tells her to do what she wants.

 That same day, when Karamat goes home because his wife has summoned him to talk to her, he finds his daughter has come to town to talk about the situation as well.
-While he and his wife are speaking, security bustle in because there is a threat against him and his family.
-He, his wife and daughter hunker down in their panic room.
-In conversation with his wife, he begins to realise the dangers and wrong mindedness of some of his policies.
+While he and his wife are speaking, security bustles in because there is a threat against him and his family.
+He, his wife, and his daughter hunker down in their panic room.
+In conversation with his wife, he begins to realize the dangers and wrong-mindedness of some of his policies.

-Before the Home Secretary could do anything about his new thoughts once he can leave the panic room, the threat revealed to have been a hoax, Iman arrives in Pakistan.
+Before the Home Secretary could do anything about his new thoughts once he can leave the panic room, the threat was revealed to have been a hoax, and Iman arrived in Pakistan.

 How Home Fire Ends

 As Eamonn goes to meet Anika, two men approach and as one of them embraces him, the other slips a suicide belt around his waist.

 The reporters and everyone else move away, but Aneeka runs to Eamonn.
 He tries to get her to keep back, but she ignores him.
 She embraces him and for a moment, they get a chance to whisper words to each other.